 While you don’t need to have billions of dollars to adopt, agency adoptions do come with a pretty price tag.
 Adopting a baby through a domestic agency can cost anywhere between $15,000 and $30,000.
-An international adoption can cost families up to $40,000.
-Many middle-class families are able to offset these costs with the national adoption tax credit, adoption assistance, military assistance, and adoption grants.
+International adoption can cost families up to $40,000.
+Many middle-class families can offset these costs with the national adoption tax credit, adoption assistance, military assistance, and adoption grants.

 You may not know that it is possible to adopt a child for free in the U.S. Yet in fact, over 100,000 children whose birth parents’ rights have been terminated are anxiously waiting for a permanent home.
 And adopting them will not cost you a dime.